"Solving" means finding missing sides and angles.

 This means we are given all three angles of a triangle, but no sides.

 A AAA triangle is impossible to solve further since there are is nothing to show us size ... we know the shape but not how big it is.

-We need to know at least one side to proceed further.
+We need to know at least one side to go further.
 See Solving "AAA" Triangles .

 This mean we are given two angles of a triangle and one side, which is not the side adjacent to the two given angles.